KsinghP/NYPD-Officer-Complaints-Analysis/README.md

 2. Similarly, the Board is significantly more likely determine guilt in complaints filed by American Indian complainants (again, much fewer number of complaints filed by this group).

+Additionally, the folder "Graphs" contains some of the charts generated from the code